ntheanh201/blog/cheatsheets/other/go-snippets.md

 ## createDirForFile

-Creates a directory for a given file.
+When you create a file in a directory that doesn't exist, it fails.
+This creates a directory for a file.

 ```go
 func createDirForFile(path string) error {